rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 Similar is the case with `<img>` tag.
 It is an empty tag and the content, that should come inside it, is defined by the `src` attribute.
 The browser pauses the loading until it fetches and loads the image.

 This is the reason why it is advisable to load all JavaScript files at the bottom (before the `</body>` tag) to prevent frequent loading.

+#### Difference between *parsing* and *rendering*

+- Parsing turns arrays of pixels or sequences of letters into concepts.

+    Rendering turns concepts into arrays of pixels or sequences of letters.

+- Parsing seeks to infer a symbolic representation from sensory input (typed source code).

+    Rendering turns said symbolic representation into a sensory experience.

+So over here, parsing is an intermediate step to rendering.
+Parsing a page means taking the source code (sequence of letters) and using syntactical rules to make logical sense of it.
+This logic is then used to display pixels on the screen (rendering).

+### Using `<i>` and `<span>` for adding icons

+`<i>` is used for icons because it is:

+- Short
+- **i** can mean icon (although not in HTML)
+- It adds semantic meaning to an icon element.

+    The alternative option to carry an icon class by itself is `<span>`, which of course has no semantic meaning whatsoever.
+When a machine asks the `<span>` what it contains, it says, "I don't know.
+Could be anything."

+    But the `<i>` tag says, "I contain a different way of saying something than the usual way, or maybe an unfamiliar term."
+That's not the same as "I contain an icon," but it's a lot closer to it than `<span>` got!

+It is an awful practice but it is a triumph of performance over semantics.

 ### `<div>` element